oracle/oci-compute-jenkins-plugin/README.md

    - **Image Compartment** -  The compartment from which to select the Instance's image.
    - **Image** - Select the Image the instance will use. **Note:** Java should be installed on the image as a Jenkins requirement.
 Alternatively refer to **Init Script** in Advanced section below to install Java on the newly launched Linux instances. **Note:** Windows images also need to be preconfigured and to be able to authenticate with SSH.
    - **Shape** - The Shape for your instance.
+   - **Number of OCPUs** - You can customize the number of OCPUs that are allocated to a flexible  shape.
+This field only takes effect if you select a flexible shape.
+The other resources are scaled proportionately.
+For more, please  see [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible).
    - **Virtual Cloud Network Compartment** -  The compartment from which to select the Virtual Cloud Network and Subnet.
    - **Virtual Cloud Network** - The Virtual Cloud Network for your instance.
    - **Subnet** - Subnet of your Virtual Cloud Network.